Guayacan

 GUAYACAN’S ENGINEERING SOLUTION

-In January 2019, Guayacan received an Engineering Brigade who worked to map the community and design an engineering solution.
-The design consists of an extra 10,000 gallon tank and using the existing piping in the community where possible.
-An additional 2-3 kilometers of piping will be installed to add additional house connections.
+In January 2019, Guayacan received an Engineering Brigade that worked to map the community and design an engineering solution.
+The design consists of an extra 10,000-gallon tank and using the existing piping in the community where possible.
+An additional 2-3 kilometres of piping will be installed to add additional house connections.
 The existing pump is in good condition and will be utilized.

 ENGINEERING VOLUNTEERS IN GUAYACAN